raghad598/raghad598/README.md

 ## About Me 🌟

-I'm Raghad Abdul Rahim!😊, First -year **Artificial Intelligence Engineering** student, selected student into the Foundation track of the **MIT Emerging Talent** programe for Computer Science and Data Science.
+I'm Raghad Abdul Rahim!😊, First-year **Artificial Intelligence Engineering** student, selected student into the Foundation track of the **MIT Emerging Talent** programe for Computer Science and Data Science.